s-biswari/stock-market-analyzer/README.md

   "movingAveragePeriod": 10,
   "volatilityPeriod": 10,
   "shortMAPeriod": 5,
-  "longMAPeriod": 20
+  "longMAPeriod": 20,
+  "startDate": "2024-01-01",
+  "endDate": "2024-05-01"
 }
 ```
 Returns analytics and simulation results for each symbol as JSON.
+If `startDate` and `endDate` are provided, analytics are computed only for that date range.

 ### Download CSV
 ```